 Financial Institutions.
 The Code provides that commercial banks, thrift institutions and certain other financial institutions may not deduct the portion of their interest expense allocable to tax-exempt obligations acquired after August 7, 1986, other than "qualified tax-exempt obligations".
-The Bonds will not be designated by the Town as "qualified tax-exempt obligations" for purposes of the deduction for federal income tax purposes by financial institutions of a portion of interest expense allocable to tax-exempt obligations.
+The Bonds will be designated by the Town as "qualified tax-exempt obligations" for purposes of the deduction for federal income tax purposes by financial institutions of a portion of interest expense allocable to tax-exempt obligations.

 Changes in Federal Tax Law.
-Legislation affecting the exclusion from gross income of interest on obligations, such as the Bonds, is regularly proposed and considered by the United States Congress.
-There can be no assurance that legislation proposed or enacted after the date of issuance of the Bonds will not reduce or eliminate the benefit of the exclusion from gross income of interest on the Bonds or adversely affect the market price of the Bonds.
-Prospective purchasers of the Bonds should consult their own tax advisors regarding any such pending or proposed federal or state tax legislation, as to which Bond Counsel expresses no opinion.
+Legislation affecting municipal bonds is regularly under consideration by the United States Congress.
+There can be no assurance that legislation enacted or proposed after the date of issuance of the Bonds will not have an adverse effect on the tax-exempt status or market price of the Bonds.